felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 ## Populate a HubRise Catalog

-To be able to update your menu in Just Eat, you should populate a HubRise catalog first.
-Many apps connected with HubRise, including EPOS solutions, offer the ability to export the menu to HubRise.
+To update your menu in Just Eat, you should have a HubRise catalog first.
+Many apps connected with HubRise, including EPOS solutions, offer the ability to push their menu into HubRise.
 Refer to your connected EPOS documentation on the HubRise website to verify.
+To populate your HubRise catalog, you can also pull your menu from Uber Eats or Deliveroo.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).